newrelic/newrelic-cli/docs/cli/newrelic_install.md

-      --localRecipes string   a path to local recipes to load instead of service other fetching -n, --recipe strings        the name of a recipe to install -c, --recipePath strings    the path to a recipe file to install -i, --skipInfra             skips installation for infrastructure agent (only for targeted install) -t, --testMode              fakes operations for UX testing
+      --localRecipes string   a path to local recipes to load instead of service other fetching -n, --recipe strings        the name of a recipe to install -c, --recipePath strings    the path to a recipe file to install -t, --testMode              fakes operations for UX testing
 ```